 ALEXANDER PLATT SHORT BIOGRAPHY

 Alexander Platt has built a unique career spanning the worlds of symphony, chamber music, and opera.
 He is Music Director of both the La Crosse Symphony Orchestra and the Wisconsin Philharmonic, and spends his summers in Woodstock, New York as Music Director of the Maverick Concerts, the oldest summer chamber-music festival in America.
-This summer he takes on the additional post of artistic director for music at the Westport Arts Center, in the celebrated artistic community of Westport, Connecticut.
+He also serves as the artistic director for music at the Westport Arts Center.
 He also spent twelve seasons as Resident Conductor and Music Advisor at Chicago Opera Theater, where he led the Chicago premieres of such landmark 20th-century operas as Britten’s Death In Venice, John Adams’ Nixon in China, Shostakovich’s Moscow Paradise, Britten’s A Midsummer Night’s Dream, Peter Brook’s The Tragedy of Carmen, the Tony Kushner/Maurice Sendak Brundibar, the first full staging of Schoenberg’s Erwartung, and the world-premiere recording of Kurka’s The Good Soldier Schweik — all to high acclaim in The New York Times, The Financial Times, The Wall Street Journal, Opera News, Opera Canada, and both the Chicago papers.
 The former chief conductor of the Racine Symphony, the Boca Raton Symphonia, the Minnesota Philharmonic and the Marion, Indiana Philharmonic, he began his career as the Apprentice Conductor of the Minnesota Orchestra, the St. Paul Chamber Orchestra and the Minnesota Opera, where he earned universal acclaim for his conducting of Colin Graham’s production of Puccini’s Madama Butterfly.